Who died first?

 Posted on 28th June 2019

-The recently reported case of stepsisters asking the Court to rule whose parent died first to determine which of them should inherit, relates to the little known commorientes rule.
+The reported case of the stepsisters asking the Court to rule whose parent died first to determine which of them should inherit, relates to the little known commorientes rule.

 The literal meaning of the word is “simultaneous deaths” and applies in circumstances where two or more people die in circumstances where it is impossible to tell who died first.
 Section 184 of Law of Property Act 1925 provides that in such circumstances, the deaths are presumed to have occurred in age order, so that the younger person is deemed to have survived the older person.
 So in the reported case of John and Ann Scarle, who both died from hypothermia in their home in October 2016, the legal presumption would be that John Scarle died first, as he was the older of the two.
 Although the wife was younger, the husband’s daughter is saying that he probably survived longer, as he was the healthier of the two.
 However, to overturn the commorientes rule, the husband’s family will have to be able to prove that.